chaugstvedt/automatic-A11y/README.md

 * Start the app with `npm run dev`

-## Part 0 - Semi-automatic testing with Google lighthouse
+# Part 0 - Semi-automatic testing with Google lighthouse
+* Start the app with `npm run dev`.
+The command line will give you the address where you can see the app running.
-* Open Chrome or Edge and go to a web page of choice
+* Open Chrome or Edge and open the app
 * Open developer tools
 Windows: Ctrl + Shift + I
 Mac: Command + Option + I